elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

         1. Do you have a Terraform provider for your API?
         1. Can I use a [cloud-controller](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) for automatic creation of [external LoadBalancers](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/)?
         1. Can I set up a LB across zones?
 Via API?
-        1. Can VMs see themselves via the LB's IP?
+        1. Can VMs see themselves via the load-balancers's IP address?
 (If not, then VMs need a minor [fix](https://github.com/kubernetes-sigs/kubespray/blob/release-2.18/contrib/terraform/exoscale/modules/kubernetes-cluster/templates/cloud-init.tmpl#L29).)
-        1. Do your LBs preserve source IPs?
+        1. Do your LBs preserve source IP addresses?
 Usually, this involves clever [DNAT](https://en.wikipedia.org/wiki/Network_address_translation#DNAT) or [PROXY protocol support](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
     1. Do you offer IPv6 support?
 By default?
     1. Do you offer DNS as a Service?
 Which API?